-On April 15, 1999, to meet a portion of its capital requirements, the Company therefore sold an additional \$5,000,000 aggregate principal amount of 14.50% Senior Subordinated Notes to LLCP.
-As part of that transaction (the "April Transaction"), (i) LLCP waived or modified certain provisions of the documentation of the November Transaction, (ii) the Company and LLCP modified certain provisions of the November Notes, including an increase in the interest rate to 14.50% per annum, (iii) the Company and LLCP modified the November Warrant by reducing the number of shares thereunder to 3,115,000 and reducing the exercise price to \$.01 per share, and (iv) the Company issued a second stock purchase warrant (the "April Warrant") to LLCP, giving LLCP the right to purchase 1,335,000 shares of CPS Common Stock for an exercise price of \$.01 per share at any time through April 15, 2009.
+On April 15, 1999, to meet its capital requirements, the Company sold an additional \$5,000,000 aggregate principal amount of Senior Subordinated Notes to LLCP.
+As part of that transaction, (i) LLCP waived or modified certain provisions of the November 1998 documentation, (ii) the Company and LLCP modified the November Warrant by reducing the number of shares thereunder to 3,115,000 and reducing the exercise price to \$.01 per share, and (iii) the Company issued a second stock purchase warrant (the "April Warrant") to LLCP, giving LLCP the right to purchase 1,335,000 shares of CPS Common Stock for an exercise price of \$.01 per share at any time through April 15, 2009.
 Immediately following the issuance of the April Warrant, LLCP exercised the November Warrant for 3,115,000 shares at \$.01 per share.
-The increase in the interest rate on the November Notes, and the \$.01 per share exercise price of the April Warrant and of the amended November Warrant, were conditions to LLCP's willingness to lend money to the Company in the April Transaction.
-Such exercise price is not similar to the market price of CPS Common Stock, the closing price of which was \$3.625 per share on April 15, 1999.